 Why Do Goldfish Change Color or Turn White?

 Goldfish are a common household pet.
-Although less popular than dogs or cats, fish come in a close third because they are relatively easy to care for and don't require a lot of attention, space, exercise, or training.
+Although less popular than dogs or cats, fish come in a close third because they are relatively easy to care for and don't require a lot of attention, space, exercise or training.

 Because they don't leave their aquarium, they don't create a mass of housework, and they are also allergy-friendly for people who can't have a hairy pet.

 However, something unusual can happen to goldfish.
 Over time, you may notice a change of colour.
-The most common change in color is from gold to white, although other changes can occurs as well.
+The most common change in color is from gold to white, although other changes can occur as well.
 Read on to learn what may be causing the change.

 Goldfish were one of the first domesticated fish.
 However, they did not always have the bright orange and red scales that we are familiar with today.